-I’ve always been fascinated by the creamy, silkiness of Yampi Soup.
+I’ve always been fascinated by the creamy, silkiness of Yampi Soup (Canh Khoai Mo).
 The fact that this unique slippery texture comes from a root vegetable is equally intriguing.
 What exactly is this mysterious vegetable?
 My research tells me this vegetable, called the Yampi Root, is a tuber in the yam family.
 It’s called by many different names and often confused with similar root vegetables.
 Because of the frequent mix-ups, it’s often just generically called a yam.
 As with many root vegetables there are endless varieties.
 With this particular vegetable, it’s best to know what you’re looking for when shopping for it rather than asking for it by name.
-(In the video, I show you how to identify it amongst the mountains of other root vegetables.)
+In the video, I show you how to identify it among the mountains of other root vegetables.

 2 green onions

 1 small bunch rice paddy herb or cilantro

 6 oz shrimp, peeled and deveined